0cjs/sedoc/git/tips.md

 * To create an empty orphan branch:

       git checkout --orphan BRANCHNAME
+      #     According to the git-checkout manpage:
+      git rm -rf .
+      #     From other sources (perhaps for older versions of Git):
       git rm --cached -r .
       git clean -fdx

+  As with starting any Git repo, you probably want to make your first commit an empty one (`--allow-empty`) so that you have the ability to rewrite the actual first commit with contents.

 * Use `git repack -adk` to pack unreachable objects that are not yet ready to prune.
 The default packs (by `gc` or otherwise) leave these loose, and